DanFNKD/the-notice-board/README.md

 5. Create posts - Contribute to the site and create posts for other users/site visitors to view an interact with.

 ## User Stories & Epics

+All of my user stories were entered in a GitHub project - [Link](https://github.com/users/DanFNKD/projects/2)

 ## Design